ClarkLabCode/humanAuditoryCorrelations/README.md

 2) To participate in a task, download the psychophysical script and corresponding tone generating function.
 Make sure that `iso226.m` and the corresponding data folder are also in the working folder.
 Run the psychophysical script, and enter a subject name of choice.
 Follow the task instructions until it concludes.

-3) To analyze psychophysical data from the original experiments, download the `.mat` files for all the participants through Dryad [INSERT LINK HERE; TO-DO].
-Add the `.mat` files to the corresponding data folder and run the corresponding analysis script.
+3) To analyze psychophysical data from the original experiments, use Dryad [INSERT LINK HERE; TO-DO] to download the corresponding data folder for each experiment, which contains the `.mat` files for all the participants for a particular experiment.
+Make sure that the analysis script is in the same folder as the data before running the script.